Frequently Asked Questions

 HOW OFTEN DO I SEE THE MIDWIFE?

+When receiving care with us, it is not required to also see a physician.
 We follow the standard obstetrical calendar for prenatal appointments:

 every 4 weeks until 28 weeks gestation

 once every 2 weeks from 28-36 weeks gestation

 once a week from 36 weeks until delivery

 Currently we can accept most major insurance companies with a PPO option, as we are out of network.
 Fees for care are due directly to us.
 If you have a PPO plan, we will bill your insurance for you for reimbursement from your insurance company.
 You may use FSA or HSA cards to pay for your care.
 Additionally, we can work with you to put together an affordable, out of pocket, payment plan should you choose not to bill through insurance.
 Regrettably, we cannot accept Medi-Cal at this time.